Contribute to the public finances of host countries by promptly paying any due taxes.

 In 2023 Eni was appointed as Board member of the EITI, the main decision-making body of the Initiative.

 In each participating country, the EITI is supported by a Multi-Stakeholder Group in which government, mining companies and civil society work together to effectively implement the initiative.
-As part of our involvement with the EITI, we track activities at international level and in member countries, contribute annually to the preparation of reports, and participate in the activities of the Multi-Stakeholder Groups in Congo, Ghana, Timor-Leste and the United Kingdom.
+As part of our involvement with the EITI, we track activities at international level and in member countries, contribute annually to the preparation of reports, and participate in the activities of the Multi-Stakeholder Groups in Congo, Ghana and Timor-Leste.
 In Kazakhstan, Indonesia, Mozambique, Nigeria and Mexico, our subsidiaries liaise with the local EITI Multi-Stakeholder Groups through the trade associations present in the countries.
 In line with our participation in the initiative, we stand by our position advocating contractual transparency on the part of governments, expressing our support for initiatives that will be adopted in this regard by the countries in which we operate.

 We believe transparency to be a prerequisite to combatting corrupt behaviours Our commitment is confirmed by our active participation in the global multi-stakeholder EITI initiative.
 In this context, we promote numerous activities and a transparent approach in the management of our operations: we take part in EITI Board initiatives and – at local level – contribute to the activities of EITI Multi-Stakeholder Groups in countries where they are present, while also initiating dialogue with the governments of countries that have not yet formally joined the initiative.